-Alexander “Sasha” Kabanov, Ph.D., met with the president of Armenia on Nov.
-8 as part of a group of participants in the second All-Armenian Scientific Conference held in the capital city of Yerevan on November 5-8.
+Alexander “Sasha” Kabanov met with Serzh Sargsyan, president of Armenia, on Nov.
+8, 2017, as part of a group of participants in the second All-Armenian Scientific Conference held in the capital city of Yerevan on Nov.
+5-8.

 “We have no other way but to build a knowledge-based economy,” he said, adding that Armenia has a consistent policy of encouraging and promoting successful scientists and the individuals with great aspirations despite the financial constraints faced in the country.

-The guests exchanged ideas with the president on further cooperation for the promotion of science and education in Armenia.
+The guests also exchanged ideas with President Sargsyan on further cooperation for the promotion of science and education in Armenia.